 Mobile Technologies Improve Performance

 As we expand our programs throughout northern Tanzania, the ability to access data from remote locations quickly, accurately, and reliably is critical.
 Mobile technologies improve our efficiency.
-Our field teams use platforms like Cybertracker and SMART as well as an Online Data Kit (ODK) system to collect and share real-time data via a smartphone to a central server.
+Our field teams use platforms like Cybertracker and SMART as well as an Open Data Kit (ODK) system to collect and share real-time data via a smartphone to a central server.
 Our Monitoring and Evaluation Unit then cleans and analyzes the data, allowing us to quickly determine information such as lion-conflict hotspots and direct our conflict officers to areas where tensions are highest.